Deformed Foot Explained: Symptoms, Causes, and Treatment

-Deformed feet can significantly impact an individual's quality of life, affecting mobility, comfort, and even self-esteem.
+Deformed foot can significantly impact an individual's quality of life, affecting mobility, comfort, and even self-esteem.
 The complexity of foot anatomy and the numerous factors that can contribute to deformities require a detailed understanding for effective management and treatment.

-Causes of Deformed Feet
+What are the Causes of Deformed Foot?

 Foot deformities can result from a myriad of causes, ranging from genetic predispositions to external factors such as injury or ill-fitting footwear.
 Understanding these causes is essential for accurate diagnosis and effective treatment.